unlaunch/documentation/_docs/sdks/java-sdk.md

 ## Import the SDK Library

 The first step is to import the Unlaunch SDK as Maven or Gradle dependency in your application.
+For the *latest version* of the SDK, please refer to the [Maven Repository](https://mvnrepository.com/artifact/io.unlaunch.sdk/unlaunch-java-sdk).

 For Maven,
 ```xml